 Closed since Aug.
-18, 2014, the bridge was scheduled to re- County, and thanks to the investopen in January but unforeseen site conditions had led to additional work and a delayed finish date.
+18, 2014, the bridge was scheduled to re-

+open in January but unforeseen site conditions had led to additional work and a delayed finish

 The bridge, one of the last suspension-types left in service, is located 18 miles west of Goldthwaite off Hwy.
 574 and on CR 433.